 2- Purge anything that’s broken, the games that are missing pieces, and the toys you know that your children have really outgrown (give away items that are in good condition).

 3- Sort your toys into “types” and decide where each type should be stored.
 If your closet is messy because it’s too stuffed, perhaps not everything belongs in the toy closet?
 Books can go into the closet or be moved to a bookshelf, perhaps you want to keep the games in the family room rather than the basement playroom.
 Once you decide where every category of toy will live, you’re ready to move on.

 4- Now it’s time to get those toys into bins!

 If you have a closet, my favorite types of bins are the ones in our Tackle the Toys bundle and Craft Closet bundle (crafts can also be stored in the kitchen, if kids like to color at the kitchen table while mommy cooks).
 Get the games organized using the Games APlenty bundle.
-After organizing so many homes, we’ve figured out the amount and size of bins that works for most families, and those three bundles will really get the job done in most homes.
-If you don’t have a closet, a free standing piece of furniture like the Ikea Kallax system works great, with toys stored in cubbies like these.
+After organizing so many homes, we’ve figured out the amount and size of bins that work for most families, and those three bundles will really get the job done in most homes.
+If you don’t have a closet, a free-standing piece of furniture like the IKEA Kallax system works great, with toys stored in cubbies like these.

 5- Add labels!